-The bilateral investment environment between Australia and the Republic of Korea (ROK) has grown rapidly and diversified over the last decade, albeit from a small base.
+The bilateral investment environment between Australia and the ROK has grown rapidly and diversified over the last decade, albeit from a small base.
 The stock of ROK investment in Australia grew twenty-five-fold from a low base in 2001 to $12.0 billion in 2012 (Chart 1), which still represents only 0.6% of all foreign investment in Australia.
 The stock of Australian investment in the ROK was $10.4 billion in 2012, more than five times the level in 2001.
 ROK investment has helped build Australia's economic capacity in key industries, for example Korea Zinc's investment in Townsville helps us to export zinc to the world.
 Korean cutting edge technology is being used to construct the multi-million dollar Prelude – North West Shelf floating LNG processing plant.
-The Prelude project is expected to create at least 350 skilled jobs.
+The Prelude project will be the largest floating facility in the world when construction is complete, and is expected to create at least 350 skilled jobs.
+Korean firms will also be heavily involved in the construction and financing of Hancock Prospecting’s Roy Hill mine in Western Australia, in which Korean firm POSCO has a 12.5 per cent share.
 The Korea Australia Free Trade Agreement will further improve the investment environment between our countries.

 Korea Australia Free Trade Agreement

 In December 2013, the Australian Government concluded negotiations for the KAFTA.
 KAFTA is one of Australia’s most comprehensive trade agreements, delivering significant improvements in market access and tariff liberalisation for merchandise trade.
 KAFTA was signed by the Minister for Trade and Investment, Mr Robb, and the ROK Minister for Trade, Industry and Energy, Yoon Sang-jick on 8 April 2014.
 KAFTA will need the approval of both parliaments before it can come into force.